 Canada, a land of vast landscapes and diverse cultures, boasts a unique linguistic identity where English and French are the two official languages.
 English holds the majority, but French plays a significant role.
 Let’s find out what parts of Canada speak French.
 Are you ready to dive in?

-Languages spoken in Canada
+Languages Spoken in Canada

 Immigrants who have settled in Canada speak a wide variety of languages, which enhances the country’s cultural diversity.
 Languages spoken in Canada include Mandarin, Cantonese, Punjabi, Spanish, Arabic, and German.
 These languages give the nation’s diversified identity a lively edge.